How our lifestyles contribute to climate breakdown

 - Convenience - Grabbing the nearest item without thinking about the consequences is often just the easiest thing to do.
 Carrying reusable items around can feel tedious.
 We prioritise the choices that require less time and effort so we don’t have to sacrifice aspects of our lifestyles.

 - Availability - A lot of the time we just don’t have a choice available to us.
-When you walk into the average supermarket the vast majority of items are sold in unsustainable packaging.
+The vast majority of items in the average supermarket are sold in unsustainable packaging.

 - Consumerism - In our society, it has become the norm to buy more than you need, in fact it’s often seen as a symbol of success.
 In addition, companies use advertising to convince us we need their product, continuing the consumer cycle.